|

 324. permit

-allow the presence of or allow (an activity) without opposing or prohibiting
+allow the presence of or allow without opposing

 Six days later the pope issued a bull permitting the crowning of a King of Scots (acknowledging Scotland's sovereignty) and the crown duly passed to David, Robert's young son.